the-pudding/starter/README.story.md

 - Create a Google Doc
 - Click `Share` button -> advanced -> Change... -> to "Anyone with this link"
 - In the address bar, grab the ID - eg. ...com/document/d/**1IiA5a5iCjbjOYvZVgPcjGzMy5PyfCzpPF-LnQdCdFI0**/edit
-- In the file `config.json` in root of project, paste in the ID
+- paste in the ID above into `config.json`

 Running `npm run doc` at any point (even in new tab while server is running) will pull down the latest, and output a file `data/doc.json`.